aswebdev/uxd/synthesising-user-research.md

 * Themes and trends will emerge from research findings
 * Putting these themes into labelled groups will assist in getting a better understanding of the picture

+## Whats next?
+* Results and insights will assist in creating a persona for our user